Sovereign-Labs/sovereign-sdk/sdk/specs/interfaces/stf.md

 ### Parse Proof

 * **Usage:**
-  * erforms a deserialization of a batch into a `proof`.
+  * Performs a deserialization of a batch into a `proof`.
   The deserialization should be zero-copy for efficiency.
 This method may perform additional sanity checks, but is assumed to be computationally inexpensive.
 Expensive checks (such as signatures) SHOULD wait for the